Data protection in Canada: overview

 Technological measures.
 These include encryption keys and passwords.

 Alberta is the only jurisdiction in Canada with a generally applicable mandatory data breach reporting requirement.
 (Other jurisdictions apply mandatory data breach reporting rules in the health information sector only.)
-When a data breach occurs, the organisation must notify the Privacy Commissioner if the breach presents a "real risk of significant harm" to the individual (s.34.1, ABPIPA).
-The Commissioner can then require the organisation to notify individuals affected by the breach in a prescribed manner, which includes:
+When a data breach occurs, the organisation must notify the Alberta Privacy Commissioner if the breach presents a "real risk of significant harm" to the individual (s.34.1, ABPIPA).
+The Commissioner can then require the organisation to notify individuals affected by the breach in a prescribed notice, which includes:

 The date and circumstances of the breach.

-Identifying the information affected by the breach.
+The nature of the information affected by the breach.